thiago-a-souza/MongoDB/README.md

 Initially, atomic operations were supported at the document level, and it could not ensure that multi-document changes were either committed or rolled back.
 In fact, transactions on a document level can cover most demands for data integrity, since embedded documents and arrays keep in the same document the data that would be stored in different sources.
 However, some circumstances still require ACID transactions, and developers had to handle them at the application level.
 With the release 4.0, MongoDB introduced multi-document transactions to solve this problem.

 Unlike modeling the data for relational databases, designing documents must focus on the data access pattern, so the document should represent a typical usage in terms of read/write operations.
 As a result, the queries used should be discussed before creating the data model.
 The data model in MongoDB extends the traditional relationships (i.e. one-to-one, one-to-many and many-to-many) to take advantage of embedded documents and arrays.
+However, embedding should be used with caution to prevent spreading data inconsistencies across multiple collections.
+In addition to that, the final document size must be at most 16Mb, including embedded documents and references.

 ## One-to-One

-Documents can be embedded into another as long as the final size is at most 16Mb.
+Embedding a document into another makes it easier to access all the information with a single query.
 It's important to highlight that  embedding is recommended only if the application is frequently accessing that information.
 If the embedded document is large enough to overload the memory and it's rarely used, a separate document should be created.

 ```
 > db.person.findOne()